4 month sleep regression: Why it happens and what you can do about it

 A:

-Start helping your baby learn to fall asleep independently by giving them opportunities to go into their sleep space while they’re sleepy but not asleep.
+One way to help your little one is by giving them opportunities to fall asleep independently.
+You can help set the foundation by putting them in their sleep space when they’re drowsy but awake once a day (or more if preferred).
+Also ensure they’re following an age-appropriate 4 month old sleep schedule.
 When a baby regularly gets enough sleep during the day and has independent sleeping skills, they’re more likely to continue sleeping well throughout this developmental change.Q: Is the 4 month sleep regression a myth?

 A: